Please e-mail orders to

 to our heart...

 rifle for the British Army?
-The L129A1 made by Lewis Machine & Tool Co.,
+The L129A1 by Lewis Machine & Tool Co.,

-full-length Picatinny rails, quick change stainless steel barrel in 305, 406
+full-length Picatinny rail, quick change stainless barrel in 305, 406

 & 508mm lengths on a one-piece upper.
-It looks like an AR10 with M16 shorty
+Looks like an AR10 with M16 shorty

 Milsurps ... go to

-information and posted pages of interest to all collectors and historical
+information and posts of interest to all collectors and historical

-shooters with keen members and posts from the United States, Britain,
+shooters with keen members in the U.S., Britain,